How to Tile a Bathroom Wall

 Step 9 - How to grout tiles

-Before you begin grouting, you should first decide whether you want to use powdered or ready mixed.
-If you choose to use powdered, then you need only mix up a small amount at a time, as the grout dries very quickly, and it will become unusable.
+Before you begin, you should first decide whether you want to use powdered or ready mixed.
+If you choose to use powdered, then only mix up a small amount at a time, as the grout can dry quickly.
+Always refer to manufacturer’s guidelelines when mixing and remember to check the use the use by date.

-It's finally time to get some grout between your tiles.
 Take a small amount of the mixture and apply to the tile using your spreader.
 Make sure you move it around to get it in the joints.
 Use large strokes, upwards and diagonally to ensure best results.
-Be sure to work very quickly during this process, as the grout will dry out fast.

 Continue with this technique to grout the whole wall.
 If you get any excess grout on your tiles, just be sure to use a warm, damp sponge as you go along and gently wipe.
 If by chance you remove too much grouting, use your finger to re-apply grout to the area.